unfoldingWord-dev/translationStudio-Info/docs/BiblicalImageryManmade.rst

-.. _BiblicalImageryManmade:

-Biblical Imagery - Man-made Objects
+Biblical Imagery - Man-Made Objects
 ===================================

 This answers the question: What are some examples things people make that are used as images in the Bible?